reidmorrison/rocketjob/README.md

 In our environment we cannot lose even a single job or record, as all data is business critical.
-The existing batch processing solution do not supply any way to collect the output from batch processing and as a result every job has custom code to collect it's output.
-RocketJob has built in support to collect the results of any batch job.
+The existing batch processing solution do not supply any way to collect the output from batch processing and as a result every job has custom code to collect it's output. rocketjob has built in support to collect the results of any batch job.

 High availability and high throughput were being limited by how much we could get